-This is my latest "Nugget Detector Guide", now published for over fifteen years, updated June 2018 with some of the latest model information.
+This is my latest "Nugget Detector Guide", now published for over twenty years, updated January 2024 with some of the latest model information.
 Each model has a short description, followed by a very PERSONAL OPINION.
-Copyright 2002-2018 Herschbach Enterprises - Please do not reuse or repost without my express permission.
+Copyright 2002-2024 Herschbach Enterprises - Please do not reuse or repost without my express permission.

 Although many detectors sold today can potentially find gold nuggets, I've chosen to only list current models from major manufacturers that are sold and marketed primarily as prospecting detectors or that at least have a specific prospecting mode.
-They are the ones most people will be considering, and I have personally used all these models.
+I no longer list general purpose VLF detectors running under 18 kHz because they are too common and that being the case they offer nothing special to the potential gold prospector.
 If you are interested in other general purpose detectors that might make good prospecting machine but are not listed here, look at my more comprehensive reviews list.
-Some discontinued prospecting detectors are also listed there.
+Many discontinued prospecting detectors are also listed there.

 Please, if you own one of these detectors, and I call it like I see it, don't take offense.
 Any nugget detector made will find gold in capable hands, and the owner is far more important than the detector model.
 I'll put a good operator with almost any detector on this list up against a novice with whatever is deemed "best" and bet on the experienced operator every time.
 The person using the detector finds the gold.
 The detector is actually one of the less important factors in nugget detecting success or failure.